codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/11 MAC ADDRESSES.md

+Devices on a network will all have a physical network interface, which is a microchip board found on the device's motherboard.
+This network interface is assigned a unique address at the factory it was built at, called a **MAC** (**M**edia **A**ccess **C**ontrol ) address.
+The MAC address is a **twelve-character** hexadecimal number (_a base sixteen numbering system used in computing to represent numbers_) split into two's and separated by a colon.
+These colons are considered separators.
+For example, _a4:c3:f0:85:ac:2d_.
+The first six characters represent the company that made the network interface, and the last six is a unique number.

 Each host in a network has its own `48`-bit (`6 octets`) `Media Access Control` (`MAC`) address, represented in hexadecimal format. `MAC` is the `physical address` for our network interfaces.
 There are several different standards for the MAC address:

 - Ethernet (IEEE 802.3)